abuyukyi101198/simple-udp-comm/README.md

-Certainly!
-Here's an updated README for your repository, including explanations for the scripts and excluding any contribution or installation instructions:

----

 # Simple UP-Comm

 Simple UP-Comm is a Java-based project showcasing unidirectional UDP communication between a client and a server.
 The repository consists of two main components, the client, and the server, each residing in their respective directories.